Menu

 • If the sentence is more than 5, but 10 years or less: after serving 5 years of combined jail and prison time -or- if the prison term includes a mandatory prison term, 5 years after the expiration of that mandatory prison term

 • If the sentence is more than 10 years: not earlier than the later of (1) the date on which one has served half of his/her stated prison term, or (2) 5 years after serving any mandatory portion of a sentence.
-A stated prison term means the combination of mandatory and non-mandatory time imposed by the trial court.

-Of course this is just a guide as to when one can apply for Judicial Release; the application process is something wholly unto itself that must be approached with great care and humility.
+Of course, this is just a guide as to when one can apply for Judicial Release; the application process is something wholly unto itself that must be approached with great care and humility.
 It takes the right approach and the right attorney to guide you through this process to ensure that the motion is granted the first time around.
 Contact our office today to see how we can help you reunite with a loved one sooner rather than later.

-Updated 1/31/18
+Updated 10/25/23